marlageha/dataredux/esi/ESI_README.txt

    sum over x coordiates in each order, and find the peaks (to +/- 1 pixel) in each order.
 Write peak files to Calibs/lamp_peaks/.
    >> esi.esi_roughpeaks()

+9) In Calibs, make directory Calibs/line_lists.
+Copy the directory order_lists/ from GitHub into line_lists.
+Fit a wavelength solution to each order using line lists.
+   Write wavelength solutions and good lines to lambda_solutions.p
+   >> esi.esi_lambda()

+10) In Calibs, make directory Calibs/sky_sub.
+Using masks made in esi_traceflat(), measure sky values at edges of orders and subtract.